 Iterators are objects that point to elements within a container and provide a way to traverse through the container.
 They are essential for accessing and modifying elements in STL containers.

-in C++ STL is a utility that allows the storage of two heterogeneous objects as a single unit.
+The pair in C++ STL is a utility that allows the storage of two heterogeneous objects as a single unit.
 This is particularly useful when there is a need to associate two values together, such as when storing key-value pairs.
-The pair can store values of any data type, and the values can be accessed directly using first
+The pair can store values of any data type, and the values can be accessed directly using first and second members.

 #include <bits/stdc++.h>